winstonlarson/dotfiles/README.md

 * vim configuration for python coding (colors, plugins, language settings)
 * tmux configuration (re-binding keys)

-## Symlinks
+## How to use
-After cloning the repo, create symlinks with GNU Stow
+1. After cloning the repo, create symlinks with GNU Stow
 ```
 brew update
 brew install stow